qlibs/mph/README.md

 #define MPH_FIXED_STRING_MAX_SIZE 32u // [default]
 #define MPH_ALLOW_UNSAFE_MEMCPY 1 // [enabled by default] Faster but potentially unsafe memcpy, only required for string based keys
 #define MPH_PAGE_SIZE 4096u // Only used if MPH_ALLOW_UNSAFE_MEMCPY is enabled
-#define MPH_DEFAULT_UNKNOWN -1 // default value when key is not found
 ```

 ---